meta4/xml-funcwriter/XML-FuncWriter/XML-FuncWriter-design-notes.md

       return $indent . escape_ents( $arg )
     }

-I moved the funtionality of the ml (make lazy) function into make_func since that was the only place it was called.
-This makes make_func a bit more complicated, but it consolidates all the wizard stuff in one function (except the operator overloading stuff, which we'll get to in a minute).
+I moved the functionality of the `ml` (make lazy) function into `make_func` since that was the only place it was called.
+This makes `make_func` a bit more complicated, but it consolidates all the wizard stuff in one function (except the operator overloading stuff, which we'll get to in a minute).

-Since the library also handles concatenating the results of XML_elem into one string when desired it should also allow the user to specify how they would like the whitespace handled in the resulting XML.
+Since this library handles concatenating the results of `XML_elem` into one string when desired it also allows the user to specify how they would like the indentation handled in the resulting XML.
 This is handled by allowing the user to specify two named arguments in an anonymous hash to the final anonymous function to produce the XML string.
-The argument specified by indent is prepended to each line once for each level of element nesting.
-Unless the user is doing something weird it should just be a string of white space.
+The argument specified by `indent` is prepended to each line once for each level of element nesting.
+Unless the user is doing something weird `indent` should just be a string of white space.
 The default is two spaces.
-The argument specified by line_sep is used to join all the XML elements together.
+The argument specified by `line_sep` is used to join all the XML elements together.

     # The outer closure curries one argument, the tag name, The second closure
     # causes lazy evaluation of the subroutine XML_elem.
 It also curries